Generalized Second Law and Thermodynamical Aspects of $f(Q,\mathcal{T})$ Gravity: Thermodynamics in Gravity

 \section{Thermodynamics in $f(Q,\mathcal{T})$ Gravity}

-To coherently connect the geometric formulation of $f(Q,\mathcal{T})$ gravity developed in Section 3 with the thermodynamic analysis presented in Section 4, it is essential to recognize the profound interplay between gravitational dynamics and horizon thermodynamics.
-As established in Section 2, the dynamic evolution of the universe in this framework is governed by modified Friedmann equations that explicitly involve both the non-metricity scalar $Q$ and the trace of the energy-momentum tensor $\mathcal{T}$.
+To connect the geometry of $f(Q,\mathcal{T})$ with thermodynamics, we proceed step by step.
+Section 3 develops the geometric part of the theory.
+Section 4 studies the thermodynamic behavior.
+There is a strong link between gravity and thermodynamics.
+This link appears through horizon properties.
+As shown earlier, the cosmic evolution is not standard.
+It is governed by modified Friedmann equations.
+These equations depend on both $Q$ and $\mathcal{T}$.
+The non-metricity scalar $Q$ plays a key role.
+The trace ($\mathcal{T}$) also affects the dynamics.
+Together, they control the evolution of the universe.
 Section 3 elucidates how the definitions of the effective energy density, pressure, and coupling functions $f_Q$ and $f_{\mathcal{T}}$ reshape the cosmic dynamics.
 These modified quantities directly influence the location and behavior of the apparent horizon, because its radius depends on the Hubble parameter determined by the field equations.
 Consequently, the thermodynamic attributes of the horizons temperature and entropy cannot be treated as independent constructs but must be derived consistently from geometric and matter sector modifications.
 Thus, before embarking on the formulation of the first and second laws of thermodynamics in the next sub-section, it becomes imperative to appreciate how the modified background evolution informs the thermodynamic quantities via $H(t)$, $f_Q$, and $f_{\mathcal{T}}$.
 This connection ensures that the entropy budget and generalized second-law analysis inherently reflect the non-trivial coupling between geometry and matter that defines $f(Q,\mathcal{T})$ cosmology (see, Refs.~\cite{Xu2019, Jimenez2018}).